Cabin – React & Redux Example App – Stream

-One thing we didn’t try out are the ranking methods.
+One thing we didn’t try out is the ranking methods.
 By default, all feeds are ranked in reverse chronological order.
-If you want to show popular or promoted content higher in the feed you can use the ranking methods.
+If you want to show popular or promoted content higher in the feed, you can use the ranking methods.
 Read this documentation about ranking methods.

 Another powerful feature is personalization.
 Personalization uses analytics and machine learning to tailor a feed to the user’s experience.
 A good example is the discovery feed you see on Instagram when you open search.
 Learn more about personalization.

 Using Stream as a building block, we were able to build scalable feeds in just a few hours.
 That’s quite cool if you compare it to the months/years it took popular apps to develop their feeds.
 In the next post, we’ll cover how we’re using imgix to power the real-time image edits for Cabin.
 Add your email on https://getstream.io/cabin or follow @getstream_io on Twitter to stay up to date about the latest Cabin tutorials._This is the 4th post in the 8 part tutorial series created by getstream.io.
 The final result is your own feature-rich, scalable social network app built with React and Redux!
 Visit getstream.io/cabin for an overview of all 8 tutorials and a live demo.